MaayanLab/blitzgsea/README.md

 Gene set libraries can directly be loaded from Enrichr (<a href="https://maayanlab.cloud/Enrichr" target="_blank">https://maayanlab.cloud/Enrichr</a>).
 For this use the `blitzgsea.enrichr.get_library()` function.
 All libraries can also be listed with `blitzgsea.enrichr.print_libraries()`.

-blitzGSEA provides plotting functions to generate publication ready figures similar to the original GSEA-P software.
+blitzGSEA provides plotting functions to generate publication ready figures similar to the original GSEA-P software. `blitzgsea.plot.running_sum()` plots an enrichment plot for a single gene set and `blitzgsea.plot.top_table()` plots the top `n` gene sets in a compact table.

 # Installation